Mediatek-Cloud/MCS/tutorial/manage_your_device.md

 ## How to manage deplyed test devices

-After the developer created several devices in a prototype, the developer can manage the product in the Prototype detail page, and the My device console, and the end user can manage his devices in the My Device console.
+The developer can manage the test devices in the Prototype detail page, or in the device detail page under My device.
+In the future, whrn the device is released, the end user can view and configure his devices in the My Device console.

 ### From Developer's view point